-Å Foundations of Biology Progression in observing, describing, explaining and understanding the life processes of organisms Y1 Y2 Y3 Y4 Y5 Y6 What kinds of life are there?
-Identify and describe the characteristics of familiar plants.
-Group animals in different ways according to their class, diet and main characteristics.
-Use classification keys to group and identify living things according to their class and main characteristics.
+Progression in observing, describing, explaining and understanding the life processes of organisms

+Y1 Y2 Y3 3 Y4 Y5 Y6 What kinds of familiar of fami d describe eristics plants. nals in rays o their and main Use classification keys to group and identify living things according to their class and main characteristics.
 Give reasons for the classification of living things based on specific characteristics.
-(Linked to animals found in the Amazon)

-Le contra c How do living things survive and grow?
-Identify the five senses in animals and describe them in relation to the sensory organs of the human body.
-Compare and describe survival needs of animals and plants to grow and stay healthy.
-(Our Wonderful World) Describe the life cycles of animals and plants.
-(Our Wonderful World) Identify and explain how characteristics of their habitats support the survival of living things.
-(Our Wonderful World) Describe the parts of a flowering plant, and explain how water is transported in plants.
-Compare and describe the diets of living things.
-(Healthy body and Nutrition) Describe the need for a balanced diet and its effect on human health.
-(Healthy body and Nutrition) Identify similarities and differences between skeletal structures in animals.
-(Healthy body and Nutrition) Identify and describe the functions of the basic parts of the human digestive system.
+Identify the senses in an and describ relation to sensory org the human e five Compare survival survival animals grow an healthy.
+Describe cycles oplants. needs of and plants to explain the stay are the life of animals and its aracteristics of a bitats support vival of living and be ompare and describe ne diets of living nings. escribe the need for balanced diet and selfect on human ealth.
+Identify and describe the functions of the basic parts of the human digestive system.
 Identify and describe the simple function of different teeth in humans.
 Identify and construct simple food chains.
 Identify and describe how changes to habitats can impact on living things.
 Identify similarities and differences in the life cycles of different living things.
 Describe and explain the stages of the human life cycle.
 Describe and explain some of the main changes which take place during puberty in humans.
 Describe and explain the way that nutrients and water are transported in animals including humans.
 Describe and explain the main parts of the human circulatory system.
 Describe and explain the impact of diet, drugs and exercise and lifestyle on the functions of the human body.

-(Investigation on the effect of exercise on the body) What makes life go on?
+es life go on?
 Explain the life cycle of a flowering plant, including pollination, seed production and different forms of seed dispersal.
 Describe and explain the life processes and reproduction in some animals and plants.
 Describe and explain how characteristics are passed down in living things between adult and offspring.
-(Humanism) Describe and explain how living things have adapted and evolved over time.
-(Adaptation linked to rainforest topic)
+What makes Describe and explain how living things have adapted and evolved over time.